Population Health Fellowship – Frequently Asked Questions (FAQs)

 Yes.
-We encourage you to sign up to the NHS England/Improvement’s Population Health Management (PHM) Academy about development opportunities and resources.
+We encourage you to sign up to the NHS England’s Population Health Management (PHM) Academy about development opportunities and resources.
 For more information on PHM please email email@example.com.

 I am an academic doctor-in-training, can I apply?

 It will be difficult for an academic doctor-in-training to undertake a population health fellowship in addition to their academic responsibilities and clinical responsibilities.
-Therefore, this fellowship will only be available for those Registrars currently on a clinical training programme.
+However, if you feel you can, you will need approval from your Training Programme Director (TPD).

 I have completed a previous fellowship, can I apply?